-The development community faces increasing demand to credibly link research and development activities with progress towards the envisioned outcomes (Shepherd, Luedeling, & Whitney, in preparation).
-Improved planning tools for interventions that target complex systems are urgently needed, especially in developing countries where data are scarce and uncertainties about decision outcomes are large.
-However, especially where quantitative impact predictions are requested, stakeholders are often left guessing about development outcomes, because they lack reliable tools to forecast impacts.
+The development community faces increasing demand to credibly link research and development activities with progress toward the envisioned outcomes (Shepherd, Luedeling, & Whitney, in preparation).
+Improved planning tools for interventions targeting complex systems are urgently needed, especially in developing countries where data are scarce and uncertainty about decision outcomes is significant.
+However, stakeholders are often left guessing about development outcomes, especially when quantitative impact predictions are requested because they lack reliable tools to forecast impacts.
 Methodologies that address these uncertainties could transform the way development is done and greatly enhance the efficacy of its activities.
 Such methods could stimulate thorough scrutiny of research priorities and direct resources to where they lead to the greatest impacts (Luedeling & Shepherd, 2016).
 For this positive effect to materialize, however, the development community needs better approaches for planning for impact.
 One of the central difficulties in planning for impact is dealing with uncertainty.
-It is rarely possible to accurately predict the impacts of agriculture for nutrition, and other types of interventions.
-Many of the important factors that determine these impacts, such as adoption rates, yield increases, the performance of a particular tree or crop in a new environment and future weather, are highly uncertain.
+It is rarely possible to accurately predict the impacts of agriculture on nutrition and other interventions.
+Many important factors that determine these impacts, such as adoption rates, yield increases, the performance of a particular tree or crop in a new environment and future weather, are highly uncertain.
 Additionally, many development interventions are implemented in risky environments, where extreme weather events, conflict, poor anticipation of cultural preferences, political interference or other risk factors can dramatically disrupt progress at any time (Luedeling et al., 2015).

 Making impact projections in this environment, especially where precise numbers are expected, is very difficult, and researchers and development workers often find themselves in an ethical quagmire, torn between the perceived need to honestly evaluate risks and the temptation to let wishful thinking guide their estimates.
-The latter may lead to overly optimistic assumptions and high impact projections that may raise the chance of political and donor support but are essentially unrealistic.
+The latter may lead to overly optimistic assumptions and high-impact projections that may raise the chance of political and donor support but are essentially unrealistic.
 This conflict of interest is not only a problem for project proponents – it also compromises the ability of stakeholders to compare impact ‘promises’ across proposals or reported impacts by different projects.

-For research that is actually worth doing, results cannot be forecast with certainty (otherwise the research would not be necessary).
-However, what is currently lacking is a set of reliable methods to produce robust impact projections that take into account the host of uncertainties and risks that research and development activities are faced with.
+For research that is actually worth doing, results cannot be forecast with certainty (otherwise, the research would not be necessary).
+However, what is currently lacking is a set of reliable methods to produce robust impact projections that consider the host of uncertainties and risks that research and development activities face.
 Such methods should be based on quantitative representations of impact pathways that capture the causal mechanisms of impact delivery.
-This manual aims to provide documentation for disseminating an approach based on Bayesian Networks (BNs) for impact pathway modeling.
-It seeks to establish Bayesian Networks (BNs) as a widely used analysis tool for development decisions related to agriculture for nutrition.
+This manual aims to provide documentation for disseminating an approach based on probabilistic modeling for impact pathways.
+It seeks to establish decision analysis as a widely used tool for agricultural development decisions for nutrition and food security.

 Predicting impacts of Agriculture for Nutrition activities

-Many activities in agricultural research and development aim at improving nutrition, but they are often unable to articulate clearly how nutrition objectives will be achieved and to what degree.
-Agricultural systems in developing countries are complex, and few agricultural interventions can be expected to impact such systems in a linear way.
-Thus there is a need for new approaches for analyzing the impacts of agricultural interventions on food and nutrition systems.
+Many agricultural research and development activities aim to improve nutrition, but they are often unable to articulate clearly how nutrition objectives will be achieved and to what degree.
+Agricultural systems in developing countries are complex, and few agricultural interventions can be expected to impact such systems linearly.
+Thus, there is a need for new approaches to analyzing the impacts of agricultural interventions on food and nutrition systems.